spdk/spdk/PORTING.md

 address translation and allocating per I/O data structures.

-SPDK includes a default implementation of the nvme_impl API based on the Data Plane Development Kit ([DPDK](dpdk.org)) and libpciaccess.
+SPDK includes a default implementation of the nvme_impl API based on the Data Plane Development Kit ([DPDK](dpdk.org)).
 This DPDK implementation can be found in lib/nvme/nvme_impl.h.
 DPDK is currently supported on Linux and FreeBSD only.

 Users who want to use SPDK on other operating system, or in userspace driver frameworks other than DPDK, will need to implement